Location: Chicago, Illinois

 The Story Behind this Project

-440 Grove is part of a two-phase project, 45th and Cottage Grove Avenue, in the heart of Chicago’s Bronzeville neighborhood.
-Combining retail and residential construction, Phase I of this dynamic new development will create 84 mixed-income rental apartments (21 units of which are set aside for public housing residents) and 15,200 square feet of commercial space, including 12 retail stores.
-The development will include a plaza adorned with public art and green features that will host public gatherings, farmers markets and outdoor retail dining, along with a fitness room, community room, in a four-story elevator building and three-story walk-ups featuring thoughtfully appointed, well-designed, eco-friendly apartments.
-Additionally, in the North building there will be a management office and bike room, and in the South building there will be additional building amenities, such as a lounge and fitness rooms.
+4400 Grove is part of a two-phase project, 45th and Cottage Grove Avenue, in the heart of Chicago’s Bronzeville neighborhood.
+Combining retail and residential construction, Phase I of this dynamic new development created 84 mixed-income rental apartments (21 units of which are set aside for public housing residents) and 15,200 square feet of commercial space, including 12 retail stores.
+The development includes a plaza adorned with public art and green features that will host public gatherings, farmers markets and outdoor retail dining, along with a fitness room, community room, in a four-story elevator building and three-story walk-ups featuring thoughtfully appointed, well-designed, eco-friendly apartments.
+Additionally, in the North building there is a management office and bike room, and in the South building there is additional building amenities, including a lounge and fitness rooms.

-The Project will be constructed by McShane Ujamaa Joint Venture, and will provide new jobs during the construction period.
-Bright Star Community Outreach Corporation, a long-standing nonprofit organization in the community will also provide a range of supportive services to residents of the Project.
-Services will include:
+The Project was constructed by McShane Ujamaa Joint Venture, and provided new jobs during the construction period.
+Bright Star Community Outreach Corporation, a long-standing nonprofit organization in the community also provide a range of supportive services to residents of the Project.
+Services include:

 - Child & Family Services: Equipping children and families with the resources and skills needed to meet their physical, emotional, mental, spiritual, educational, and economic needs.